usecakework/cakework/README.md

 ## Build the CLI
 ```
 cd cli
-go build -o cli
+go build -o cakework
 ```
-This create an executable called `cli`.
+This create an executable called `cakework`.
 You can create an alias in your .rc script so that invocations to `cakework` point to the path of the executable.
 ```
-alias cakework="~/workspace/cakework/cli/cli"
+alias cakework="~/workspace/cakework/cli/cakework"
 ```

 # Local Development